yirkajk/yirkajk.github.io/README.md

   - S. Gharibian and J. Yirka.
 The complexity of simulating local measurements on quantum systems.
 Accepted to *Quantum* in 2019.
 Available at [https://arxiv.org/abs/1606.05626](https://arxiv.org/abs/1606.05626).
 2016.

 #### Preprints
   - S. Gharibian, S. Piddock, and J. Yirka.
 Oracle complexity classes and local measurements on physical Hamiltonians.
-In preparation.
+Available at [https://arxiv.org/abs/1909.05981](https://arxiv.org/abs/1909.05981).
+September 2019.
   - S. Gharibian, M. Santha, J. Sikora, A. Sundaram, and J. Yirka.
 Quantum generalizations of the polynomial hierarchy with applications to QMA(2).
 Available at [https://arxiv.org/abs/1805.11139](https://arxiv.org/abs/1805.11139).
 April 2018.

 #### Conference Presentations